-Documents required before an application for aid is considered complete are:
+Documents required before an application for financial aid is considered complete are:

-- 1. Free Application for Federal Student Aid (FAFSA) (US citizens and permanent residents) (Wesleyan School Code 001424) - 2.
+- 1. Free Application for Federal Student Aid (FAFSA) (U.S. citizens and permanent residents) (Wesleyan School Code 001424) - 2.
 CSS/PROFILETM form by the CollegeBoard (Wesleyan Profile School Code 3959) - 3.
-Signed copies of the student's and parents' 2016 federal tax return with all schedules and W2s (submitted via IDOC, the CollegeBoard's online imaging system) - 4.
+Signed copies of the student's and parents' 2019 federal tax return with all schedules and W2s (submitted via IDOC, the CollegeBoard's online imaging system) - 4.
 CSS/Noncustodial Parent's PROFILE form (first-time applicants only or newly divorced/separated parents of returning students)

-Note: A signed copy of the noncustodial parent's 2016 federal tax return with all schedules and W2 forms should also be submitted via IDOC.
+Note: A signed copy of the noncustodial parent's 2019 federal tax return with all schedules and W2 forms should also be submitted via IDOC.

-- 5. A copy of the most recent partnership or corporate tax return (for parents who are business owners submitted via IDOC) - 6.
-Wesleyan's Online Returning Application (returning students only)
+5. A copy of the most recent partnership or corporate tax return (for parents who are business owners submitted via IDOC)

-Students applying ONLY for federal student aid need only submit the FAFSA application (www.fafsa.ed.gov).
+Students applying for federal student aid ONLY need to submit the FAFSA application (www.fafsa.ed.gov).
 Be sure to use Wesleyan University's Title IV school code (001424).